 Baltimore Orioles at Boston Red Sox

-The Baltimore Orioles will look to rebound after losing 3 of 4 against the Oakland A’s, including an 8-5 loss in game four on Thursday.
-Dwight Smith Jr. led the O’s with two RBIs, going 2 for 4 with a home run and a double.
-Cedric Mullins and Pedro Severino each had an RBI while Jonathan Villar and Renato Nunez each chipped in a base hit as well in the losing effort.
-Dylan Bundy took the loss, falling to 0-1 after allowing six runs on seven hits while striking out eight over five innings of work.
-David Hess will start game one and is 1-1 with a 2.70 ERA and 12 strikeouts this season.
-In his career, Hess is 0-2 with an 11.25 ERA and 6 strikeouts against Boston.
+The Baltimore Orioles could use a win after losing four straight and nine of ten following a 6-5 loss in Wednesday’s series finale against the Yankees, watching the O’s get swept once again, this time in four games.
+Renato Nunez went a perfect 5 of 5 with a double and two RBIs while Jonathan Villar went 2 for 4 with a double and two RBIs as well.
+Pedro Severino had an RBI to finish off Baltimore’s scoring as a team in the loss, while Hanser Alberto had a double and Stevie Wilkerson added a base knock as well in the defeat.
+Dylan Bundy took the loss, falling to 5-13 on the year after allowing six runs on five hits while striking out four over 5.2 innings of work.
+Aaron Brooks will start game one and is 2-6 with a 6.35 ERA and 59 strikeouts this season.
+In his career, Brooks is 1-1 with a 4.61 ERA and 10 strikeouts against Boston.